xietao0221/LeetCode/README.md

 - notes: if nums contains duplicates, we can only add the duplicates from the previous res.size() rather than 0

 Recursive: backtracking. if nums contains duplicates, use (i>pos && nums[i] == nums[i-1]) continue to avoid duplicates

+Best Time to Buy and Sell Stock: (121, 122, 123, 188)
+(121, 123, 188) at most K transactions, DP Solution

+- dp[i][j] represents the max profit ending at transaction i and day j
+- outer loop is for transactions, inner loop is for days; the first row and first col are all 0s.
+- condition(1): no transaction at day j: dp[i][j-1]
+- condition(2): sell at day j: (prices[j] - prices[m]) + dp[i-1][m] = prices[j] + (dp[i-1][m] - prices[m]) = prices[j] + diffMax (where m is from 0 to j-1)
+- notice: if K >= prices.length / 2, it means we can make as many transactions as we want, use Greedy approach.

+(122) as many transactions as you want, Greedy Solution

+- Solution(1): iterate prices from 0 to prices.length-1, if the current price larger than the previous one, add this difference to the result
+- Solution(2): in the while loop, first find the first bottom point which is buy-day, and then find the first peak point which is sell-day, and then calculate the difference which is the profit.
+Keep searching and calculating until the end.

+Word Ladder: (126, 127)

+- Two Ends BFS Approach
+- create begin/end set and put begin/end word in it respectively; create a hash map to save the path
+- if begin.size() > end.size(), flip these two sets; always search words from begin set
+- remove begin/end word from dictionary(similar to visited feature), to avoid cycle
+- for each words in begin set, change every position and check if the new words is in the end set or dictionary: if it is, put the pair into map.
+- notes: if words in the begin set occurs in the end set also, return immediately

+Contiguous/Consecutive Subarray: (128, 152)
+(128) unsorted array. use hash set to save all nums.
+For each num in nums, search if the hash set contains num-- or num++, record the local max.
+(152) because there could be negative integer in the array, we should save both local max and local min.

+Moore’s Voting Algorithm: (169, 229)

+- make candidate equals to nums[0], it’s count 0
+- search from 0, if count reach 0, change candidate to the current index, and increase the count; otherwise if the current is candidate, increase the count, otherwise decrease it.
+- if you want the count > n/2, use one candidate; if you want the count > n/3, use two candidates

+Reverse Array: (151, 186, 189)
+(151, 186) reverse the whole string and then reverse each word (189) reverse the whole array; reverse the first k element; reverse the rest

+Contain Duplicates: (217, 219, 220)
+(217) use hash set to check if the new element is in the set (219) use hash set to save up to k elements and check if the new element is in the set (220) use tree set to save up to k elements, and use floor()/celing() to check if the tree set has an element whose difference between this one is up to t. floor() is the greatest number less than or equals to the given one; ceiling() is the smallest number greater than or equals to the given one.

+Shortest Word Distance: (243, 244, 245)
+(244) use hash map to save all words and their position (243, 245)

+- two pointers represent two words’ index
+- when word1 is found: if two words are not the same, distance is (i-index2), otherwise distance is (i-index1)
+- when word2 is found and two words are not the same, distance is (i-index1)